Roadmapping

 4. Strategic vs. Tactical Roadmaps

-As a Staff Engineer, you maintain two roadmaps:
+As a Staff Engineer, you maintain two roadmaps to balance feature delivery with engineering health:

 1. The Public Roadmap: Shared with Product and Engineering leadership.
-Focuses on milestones and business value.
+Focuses on milestones, user impact, and business value (e.g., “Launch multi-currency support”).

-2. The Technical Roadmap: Shared with the team.
-Focuses on Technical Debt, library upgrades, and refactoring.
+2. The Technical Roadmap: Shared with the engineering team.
+Focuses on resolving Technical Debt, library upgrades, architectural refactoring, and improving developer velocity (e.g., “Migrate from monolith to microservices for checkout”).

 [!WARNING] If you don’t fight for the Technical Roadmap, no one will.
-Aim to allocate 20-30% of capacity to engineering excellence.
+Product managers will naturally prioritize customer-facing features.
+It is your responsibility to advocate for the system’s long-term viability by aiming to allocate 20-30% of engineering capacity to technical excellence.

 5. Interactive: Prioritization Matrix